What is Counseling Psychology?

 - Latino Mental Health Concentration – Chicago, IL

-- Our Dual Degree program offers the opportunity for students to pursue multiple credentials, including licensure as a Licensed Professional Counselor (LPC) and a Board Certified Behavior Analyst (BCBA®).
+- Our Dual Enrollment program offers the opportunity for students to pursue multiple credentials, including licensure as a Licensed Professional Counselor (LPC) and a Board Certified Behavior Analyst (BCBA®).

 Careers in Counseling Psychology